 - Why GetAccept?

-When I joined the GetAccept team, little over a year ago, the marketing team consisted of 3 brilliant people, mainly focused on content, social media and events.
-These three were doing an awesome job when it came to top funnel activities.
-With their core strengths and competence they made sure GetAccept had an organic presence in Social Media, did frequent blog posting and participated in relevant offline events across our different markets.
+When I joined the GetAccept team a little over a year ago, the marketing team consisted of 3 brilliant people, mainly focused on content, social media, and events.
+These three were doing an awesome job when it came to top-funnel activities.
+With their core strengths and competence, they made sure GetAccept had an organic presence in social media, did frequent blog posting, and participated in relevant offline events across our different markets.
 All in all, building our awareness and brand positioning with the best possible efforts.

-However, being a SaaS company with an ambitious growth agenda, and with an overall plan to shift from a sales-led strategy to marketing-led growth, we had to develop the marketing strategy to better support the overall revenue targets for the company.
+However, being a SaaS company with an ambitious growth agenda and with an overall plan to shift from a sales-led strategy to marketing-led growth, we had to develop the marketing strategy to better support the overall revenue targets for the company.
 With the current team set-up, the marketing contributed ARR (annual recurring revenue) was at 15%.
-Our ambition for 2020 was to be at 50%, meaning we needed to implement a strategy and start executing on activities that would drive a higher volume of qualitative leads to the sales team (goal being 3X).
+Our ambition for 2020 was to be at 50%, meaning we needed to implement a strategy and start executing activities that would drive a higher volume of qualitative leads to the sales team (the goal being 3X).

-Based on our business goals and strategy for 2020, the most critical part was to add new channels to the marketing mix to make sure we would scale the inbound leads generation.
-Given the competence we already had inhouse, being more focused on brand, buzz and content, we quickly needed to add competence within performance marketing to increase our paid acquisition activities.
+Based on our business goals and strategy for 2020, the most critical part was to add new channels to the marketing mix to make sure we would scale the inbound lead generation.
+Given the competence we already had in-house, being more focused on brand, buzz, and content, we quickly needed to add competence within performance marketing to increase our paid acquisition activities.

 Partners are key, and many of our most valuable customers have a CRM integration to our platform.
-Running Partner marketing activities and creating joint content builds, and maintains, strong partner relationships.
+Running Partner marketing activities and creating joint content build and maintain strong partner relationships.
 This has been something we wanted to focus more on during the year.

 How to keep the whole team focused on growth?
 When you’re tracking the right things, growth becomes a much simpler task.
-We do it through company wide OKRs, broken down on team level.
+We do it through company-wide OKRs, broken down at the team level.
 And we make sure to be customer-centric in our approach.
-For the Marketing team this means tracking and following up on marketing initiatives that are creating value for the company’s overall growth.
+For the Marketing team, this means tracking and following up on marketing initiatives that are creating value for the company’s overall growth.
 Our success metrics consider the full customer journey, from impressions and web traffic to customers won and ARR.
 Being able to properly attribute revenue across each of our marketing activities is key to knowing where to place our resources to fuel further growth.
 I will share more about our approach to OKRs and success metrics in an upcoming blog post.

-So, what have my team members and I learnt during this fantastic, yet intensive, yet weird, year when it comes to team building and demand generation?
+So, what have my team members and I learned during this fantastic, yet intensive, yet weird, year when it comes to team building and demand generation?
 These are our key learnings: